by Steve Immerman

 Etching: There are etching creams and chemicals made expressly for etching designs into glass.
 These can be used to remove the outer layer of glass if a sandblaster is not available.
 It may require several applications, and it may be difficult to get an even etch depending on the product you use.
 These chemicals are caustic, and care must be taken to use them safely.

 Capping with Clear Glass: Adding another layer of glass will often obscure the devit and make the piece perfectly acceptable.
 This can be done with a 3mm layer, 1.5mm layer, or with clear frit or powder.
 In addition, several of the oversprays mentioned above contain glass particles in a suspension, and an application of overspray may restore a glossy surface.
 If additional glass is added, so that the piece is now thicker than 6mm - attention must be paid to the effect it will have on the shape of the glass.
-(See my article "Volume Control and Footprint", Glass Craftsman Summer 2010 for details.)
+(See my article "Volume Control and Footprint", which first appeared in Glass Craftsman Summer 2010 for details.)

 It is easier to prevent devitrification than to repair it.
 With the information in this article you'll have a good start at understanding why it occurs, and developing strategies to prevent it.
 The main factors to remember are that the glass must be scrupulously clean, the firing should go to the lowest process temperature that will do the job, and to minimize firing time over 1350F.